masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Without supporting OOP, but providing a more familiar abstract or trait interface, Pyrope provides the `extends` keyword.
-It checks that the new type extends the functionality undefined and allows to use methods defined.
+It checks that the new type extends the functionality undefined and allows to use of methods defined.
 The constructor (`set`) can call the parent constructor with the `super` keyword.

 This is effectively a mixin with checks that some methods should be